 Good for you!

-The best thing about Fiverr is, as I say, that amateurish, wild west type marketplace where virtually anyone can sling an idea or pitch a skill without having to prove they’re any good at it.
+Fiverr is a free-for-all, wild west type marketplace where virtually anyone can sling an idea or pitch a skill without having to prove they’re any good at it.

 If you’re someone who’s just getting started in blogging or digital marketing then it’s a great place to cut your teeth without having to pay any subscription fee or showcase a whole load of posts or tasks you’ve completed previously.

-For the very most serious creators and freelancers Fiverr has responded to concerns about quality and introduced ‘Fiverr Pro’ where, if accepted, professional freelancers can pitch their skills for higher prices.
+For the very most serious creators and freelancers Fiverr has responded to concerns about quality and introduced ‘Fiverr Pro‘ which has entry requirements to filter out the amateurs and where, if accepted, professional freelancers can pitch their skills for higher prices.